mehulagg/gitlab/doc/architecture/blueprints/container_registry_deployment/index.md

 For GitLab.com, the registry database will be on a separate dedicated cluster.
 For self-managed instances, the registry database should reside in the same instance as the GitLab database.
 Please see [#93](https://gitlab.com/gitlab-org/container-registry/-/issues/93) and [GitLab-com/gl-infra/infrastructure#10109](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/10109) for additional context.

-Following the GitLab [Go standards and style guidelines](https://docs.gitlab.com/ee/development/go_guide), no ORM is used to manage the database, only the [`database/sql`](https://golang.org/pkg/database/sql/) package from the Go standard library, a PostgreSQL driver ([`lib/pq`](https://pkg.go.dev/github.com/lib/pq?tab=doc)) and raw SQL queries.
+Following the GitLab [Go standards and style guidelines](https://docs.gitlab.com/ee/development/go_guide), no ORM is used to manage the database, only the [`database/sql`](https://golang.org/pkg/database/sql/) package from the Go standard library, a PostgreSQL driver ([`lib/pq`](https://pkg.go.dev/github.com/lib/pq?tab=doc)) and raw SQL queries, over a TCP connection pool.

 The design and development of the registry database adhere to the GitLab [database guidelines](https://docs.gitlab.com/ee/development/database/).
 Being a Go application, the required tooling to support the database will have to be developed, such as for running database migrations.